 So, you’ve received an ‘At Risk’ notification on or soon after you received your final results.
 You should have received this via your student email.

-If the University has sent you an ‘At Risk’ notification it means that you have failed to meet the criteria for satisfactory performance that semester and you need to make some changes.
+If the University has sent you an ‘At Risk’ notification it means that you have failed to meet the criteria for satisfactory performance during the relevant teaching period and you need to make some changes.
 Be assured that many students experience difficult semesters during their study and go on to successfully complete their degree.
-The University requires you to fill out a Return to Good Standing Plan, which will be sent to your student email.
-We suggest you fill out this plan carefully.
-If you feel you’d like more support during this process, you can also book an ‘At Risk’ appointment with the University who can help you access additional services here.
+The University requires you to fill out a Return to Good Standing Plan, which will be sent to your student email, and you should make sure you fill out this plan thoughtfully and thoroughly.
+If you feel you’d like more support during this process, you can also book an ‘At Risk’ appointment and meet with university staff who can help you access additional services here.
 If you’re confused about this process, you can also get in touch with us here.

-An ‘At Risk’ notice is determined once your results are published, so if you are waiting for results to be reviewed or changed, or these changes to be implemented, then the ‘at risk’ notice will remain until the changes have been formalised.
-If you're awaiting a Special Consideration outcome, we suggest filling out the Return to Good Standing Plan until you know if Special Consideration has been granted.
-However, if you’ve been granted a special exam through Special Consideration and have received an ‘at risk’ notice, we suggest you contact the University at firstname.lastname@example.org and explain you have been granted a special exam so your results are not final yet.
+An ‘At Risk’ notice is determined once your results are published, so if you are waiting for results to be reviewed or changed, then the ‘at risk’ notice will remain until the changes have been formalised.
+If you're awaiting a Special Consideration outcome, we suggest you still complete the Return to Good Standing Plan unless you know if Special Consideration has been granted.
+However, if you’ve been granted a special exam through Special Consideration and have received an ‘at risk’ notice, we suggest you contact the University at email@example.com and explain you have been granted a special exam so your results are not yet final.
 Students should not be considered ‘At Risk’ until results for the teaching period have been released and your time should be spent preparing for your special exam.

-It is important to know that if you do not make progress in future semesters you could be asked to attend a CAPC meeting, which can result in the termination of your enrolment.
-So you should engage with the advice the University is trying to offer you at this stage, and respond to the notification, even if it is optional.
+It is important to understand that, while there is no imeediate sanction arising from the 'At Risk' status, if you do not make satisfactory progress in future semesters you could be asked to attend a CAPC meeting, which can result in the termination of your enrolment.
+So you should engage with the advice the University is offering you, and respond to the notification - even though it says it is optional.
 This process is designed to help you, and the University can’t meaningfully help you if they don’t know what’s going on in your life.

 Alongside this response you may also be asked to attend a CAPC meeting.
 We strongly encourage you to attend to ensure that there are no questions left unanswered and you have the best opportunity to explain your situation.